halt-dos/hd-wiki-public/docs/enterprise/waf/listener/ssl_management.md

 ##### **SSL Session Timeout**
-This option allows users to specify the SSL session timeout in minutes for every HTTPS request on the listener.
+This option allows users to specify the SSL session timeout in minutes for every SSL/TLS request on the listener.

 ```
     Accepted values: Integer